joshuacox/SchwarzenSlacker/README.md

 Using the make method will automatically copy the resulting schwarzenslacker.css to your clipboard (assuming you are in X).
 Then just paste into stylish

+#### Installation

+You can just copy the contents of schwarzenslacker.css into a stylish document.